it-at-m/Praktikumsplaner/doc/src/features/Praktikumsplaetze.md

 The individual [Praktikumsstelle](../glossary.md#praktikumsstelle) can also be expanded again.
 This means that all possible information on a [Praktikumsstelle](../glossary.md#praktikumsstelle) is displayed.

+This page is only available for [örtliche Ausbildungsleitung](../glossary.md#ortliche-ausbildungsleitung) and [örtliche Ausbilderin](../glossary.md#ortliche-ausbilderin).
+The [Ausbildungsleitugn](../glossary.md#ortliche-ausbildungsleitung) can use all actions on the page.
+The [Ausbilderinnen](../glossary.md#ortliche-ausbilderin) can only use [submission](#submission-örtliche-ausbilderin).
+They cannot see any other data or use other actions.

 ## Submission örtliche Ausbilderin